timmcginley/41934/Concepts/IDS.md

 ## Test Environment

 [this needs to be updated - we are in version - 0.9.6.
-It will become 1.0 when it is a full standard].
+It will become 1.0 when it is a full standard].<br>

 This is a web interface for filling in IDS schemas updated to the latest version v0.5 You can test it at [https://www.xbim.it/xids?bs=true](https://www.xbim.it/xids?bs=true)